What is Unit of Analysis in Research?

+What are units of analysis in research?
 Defining the key unit of analysis is an integral yet often overlooked component of qualitative research design.
 As the fundamental entity being studied and drawing conclusions about, the unit of analysis profoundly shapes research outcomes and the validity of findings.

 This article will clarify exactly what constitutes a unit of analysis, compare units of observation, outline different levels of analysis, and provide guidance on appropriately selecting units of analysis for meaningful research.

-What is a Unit of Analysis?
+What is Unit of Analysis in Research?

 For example, a study exploring the effects of mindfulness practices on employee stress would have the individual employee as the unit of analysis.
 Data will be collected about employees’ stress levels, perceptions of workplace demands, and frequency of mindfulness techniques.
 The study would then assess how these factors relate to one another at the employee level.